beginning of content

 How is rhabdomyolysis diagnosed?

-Your doctor will ask you about your symptoms and do an assessment.
+Your doctor will ask you about your symptoms and examine you.
 You will also need blood tests and urine tests.
 Rhabdomyolysis is often diagnosed in hospital.

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.